emmanuelkiranr/NodeJs/README.md

 sync - Program exe is held until the data is received.

-async - Program continues its execution, the data fetching process happens in the background.
+async - Program execution is held until all thes sync code is executed, until then the program is put into event loop after that it is put to the call stack.
 We use a callback fn with async read/write to get/use the received data.

 sync write/read